Savant syndrome

+Savant syndrome (/ˈsæ.vənt, sæ.ˈvɑːnt/ SAV-ənt-,_-sə-VAHNT, /USalsosə.ˈvɑːnt/ sə-AVHNT) is a phenomenon where someone demonstrates exceptional aptitude in one domain, such as art or mathematics, with such aptitude often coinciding with some form of social or intellectual impairment.

-Those with the condition generally have a neurodevelopmental disorder such as autism spectrum disorder or have a brain injury.
-About half of cases are associated with autism, and these individuals may be known as "autistic savants".
+Those with the condition generally have a neurodevelopmental condition, such as autism, or have experienced a brain injury.
+About half of cases are associated with autism, and these individuals may be known as autistic savants.
+The other half often have some form of central nervous system injury or disease.
 While the condition usually becomes apparent in childhood, some cases develop later in life.
-It is not recognized as a mental disorder within the DSM-5.
+It is not recognized as a mental disorder within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), as it relates to parts of the brain healing or restructuring.

 Savant syndrome is estimated to affect around one in a million people.
 The condition affects more males than females, at a ratio of 6:1.
 The first medical account of the condition was in 1783.
-Among those with autism, 1 in 10 to 1 in 200 have savant syndrome to some degree.
-It is estimated that there are fewer than a hundred prodigious savants, with skills so extraordinary that they would be considered spectacular even for a non-impaired person, currently living.
+It is estimated that between 0.5% and 10% of those with autism have some form of savant abilities.
+It is estimated that fewer than one hundred prodigious savants are currently living, with skills so extraordinary that they would be considered spectacular even among unimpaired individuals.

 Signs and symptoms

 Savant skills are usually found in one or more of five major areas: art, memory, arithmetic, musical abilities, and spatial skills.
 The most common kinds of savants are calendrical savants, "human calendars" who can calculate the day of the week for any given date with speed and accuracy, or recall personal memories from any given date.
 Advanced memory is the key "superpower" in savant abilities.

-Approximately half of savants are autistic; the other half often have some form of central nervous system injury or disease.
-It is estimated that up to 10% of those with autism have some form of savant abilities.